 In fact, he said, one study found an abnormally large dopamime squirt in the brain of a young person who got an incoming text.
-"Most researchers won't use the word addiction, but did you ever try to take a phone away from a 15 year old and watch their reaction?"
+"Most researchers won't use the word addiction, but did you ever try to take a phone away from a 15-year-old and watch their reaction?"

 In business, some people may be worried about a drop in productivity if they can't use their phone in the car.
-However, he said, surveys of companies who have implemented strict no-cell-phone policies have shown no decrease in productivity for most, and a few actually reported increased productivity.
+However, he said, surveys of companies that have implemented strict no-cell-phone policies have shown no decrease in productivity for most, and a few actually reported increased productivity.

 "You can't just go home and issue a memo saying cell phones are banned," Teater said.
 "You have to bring employees along so they understand the danger and become advocates."

 NSC has a cell phone policy kit, a free download with sample policies, presentations to employees, poster campaigns, etc.